+The Secretary

+Environmental Review Tribunal

+655 Bay Street, Suite 1500

+Toronto, Ontario

+M5G 1E5

-The Secretary Environmental Review Tribunal 655 Bay Street, Suite 1500 AND Toronto, Ontario M5G 1E5 The Director appointed for the purposes of Part II.1 of the Environmental Protection Act Ministry of the Environment 2 St. Clair Avenue West, Floor 12A Toronto, Ontario M4V 1L5
+The Director appointed for the purposes of Part II.1 of the Environmental Protection Act Ministry of the Environment 2 St. Clair Avenue West, Floor 12A Toronto, Ontario M4V 1L5

-Further information on the Environmental Review Tribunal's requirements for an appeal can be obtained directly from the Tribunal at: Tel: (416) 212-6349, Fax: (416) 314-4506 or www.ert.gov.on.ca c: DWMD Supervisor, MOE Guelph office Richard Pellerin, P. Eng, Sco-Terra Consulting Group Limited
+Further information on the Environmental Review Tribunal's requirements for an appeal can be obtained directly from the Tribunal at: Tel: (416) 212-6349, Fax: (416) 314-4506 or www.ert.gov.on.ca appointed for the purposes of Part II.1 of the Environmental Protection Act c: DWMD Supervisor, MOE Guelph office Richard Pellerin, P. Eng, Sco-Terra Consulting Group Limited